TheGraphIndia/Graph-A-Thon/challenge-2.md

     }
 }
 ```
  - Compile the contract and deploy it to Mumbai testnet using `Injected Provider` as the environment.
-Note down the address.
+Note down the contract address.
  - Verify and publish your smart contract (Don't know how?
 See [this](https://medium.com/etherscan-blog/verifying-contracts-on-etherscan-f995ab772327))

  - Go to the [Subgraph studio](https://thegraph.com/studio/) and connect your wallet.